sacarlson/stellar_utility/multi-sign-server/readme.md

     * account: stellar address base 32 example GC3IIU5Q...

   * Values returned:
     * accountid: same as account address base 32
+    * action: returns "get_account_info" same as action sent
-    * balance:  native balance seen in stellar network in lumens or STR or ??, it is in integer format so value is divided by 1e7 I think to be correct
+    * balance:  native balance seen in stellar network in lumens, it returns in floating point decimal format
     * seqnum: sequence number of this account as seen on the stellar network
     * numsubentries: the number of added signers that are attached to this account
     * inflationdest: account number that this account has voted to be donated the inflation funds